“You may not have worked for me, but I worked for everyone!”

 Customer calls & says he doesn’t recognize a certain transaction that posted to his account.

-Instead of using information already available on the system & giving the customer an immediate answer, they would submit a “photocopy request”.
+Instead of using information already available on the system & giving the customer an immediate answer, they would often submit a “photocopy request”.

 Instead, an investigation…for an “unrecognized item”…should be submitted.